-The lack of water or the drought in the Texas Hill Country has ended.
-The trees in our area really suffered through the drought, many even died.
-The rains began last Fall and recovery began for this area.
-Sometime last Fall, we had a large hailstorm.
-Many Austin area trees were pelted with these ice chunks and lost a lot of leaves.
+The lack of water or drought in the Texas Hill Country has ended.
+With this drought, the trees in our area have really suffered, many have died.
+Our rains began last Fall and recovery began.
+We had a large hailstorm last fall and many Austin area trees were pelted with ice chunks losing a lot of leaves.
 The trees looked beat up and slightly bare.

 The rains began and the drought lifted.
 This 2010 Spring was a rainy one, with water tables returning to normal.
 As summer began, sporadic rain showers have kept the area very green.
 The trees have recuperated and are especially heavy with greenery this year.
 Our yard has so much shade from the large oak trees, that once stood stripped from hail, that the St. Augustine grass is suffering underneath.

 The flowering trees are especially beautiful this summer with an additional lusciousness not usually found in this area.
 Especially colorful and prolific are the Crepe Myrtle trees.